Find Texas Schools and Independent School Districts

 Cleveland ISD Pre-K students got their own helmet and got to explore the fire truck!

-Our public schools provide safety and security for all students, staff, and families.
-When the question arises, “Are students safe in schools?” answers are revealed through the precautions, protocols, and training school districts receive and implement.
-School districts strive to offer first-rate security, safety programs, and peace of mind to all.
-Schools implement policies to address safety and security issues including school building safety, inclement weather safety, violent threat plans, active shooters drills, and pandemic precautions.
-It’s important that the community is involved in understanding the needs of their neighborhood schools.
-Efforts like Safe Schools Week creates awareness of preventing school violence and making schools more safe and secure.
+Our public schools actively provide safety and security for all students, staff, and families.
+When people ask, “Are students safe in schools?” the answer becomes clear through the visible precautions, protocols, and training that school districts implement.
+To achieve this, districts consistently strive to deliver first-rate security, comprehensive safety programs, and peace of mind for the entire school community.
+For example, schools enforce policies that address a wide range of safety concerns, including building security, inclement weather procedures, violent threat responses, active shooter drills, and pandemic-related precautions.
+Moreover, strong community involvement plays a critical role in identifying and supporting the safety needs of neighborhood schools.

 Members of SAISD Police Department visited several campuses to bring some pre-Thanksgiving cheer.